Combatting Racism

 A provider operating with cultural humility must listen with interest and curiosity, have an awareness of their own possible biases and attempt a non-judgmental stance about what they hear, and recognize their inherent status of privilege as a provider and be willing to be taught by their patients.

 Utilizing one of these frameworks without the other misses the mark, and effective interventions would uphold both.
-However, intertwining cultural humility and competence into healthcare, ideally, would go beyond individual providers and their patients.
+However, intertwining humility and competence into healthcare, ideally, would go beyond individual providers and their patients.

 Healthcare institutions from a cultural humility and cultural competence lens